 4. Antelope Canyon

-It’s split by Upper Antelope Canyon and Lower Antelope Canyon.
-It’s managed by the Navajo Tribe, which has guidelines for visiting such as mandatory tour guides to visit the canyon, so be prepared and ensure you plan in advance for your visit.
+Upper Antelope Canyon and Lower Antelope Canyon split it.
+It’s managed by the Navajo Tribe, which has guidelines for visiting such as mandatory tour guides to visit the canyon, so be prepared and ensure you plan for your visit.

 Antelope Canyon is also home to a variety of wildlife, including bighorn sheep, eagles, and antelope.